NOTE: The deadline for 2024 natural and scenic area grant applications is April 1, 2024.

 State Environment and Natural Resources Trust Fund dollars may be recommended by the Legislative Citizens Commission on Minnesota Resources (LCCMR).
-Other state funding may be available but is subject to Legislative approval.
-Final amounts available will not be known until after the application deadline.
+Other state funding may be available but is subject to legislative approval.
+Final amounts available will not be known until after the legislative session ends.

 The project review priorities will assess the natural resource qualities of the site such as endangered, threatened, rare or special concern species or communities, high quality native terrestrial or aquatic ecosystems, ecological viability, outstanding geological or physiographic features, protection of water quality and potential vulnerability to exotic species.